gopine/diary/2024/May/May 29 (Wednesday).md

 It could really simplify some of our more complex component logic.

 Working on testing for the application and its new features.

+Reviewed a colleague's pull request focusing on accessibility improvements.